Konstantin Ernst

-Konstantin Lvovich Ernst (Константин Львович Эрнст; born 6 February 1961) is a Russian media manager, producer and TV host.
+Konstantin Lvovich Ernst (Константин Львович Эрнст; born 6 February 1961) is a Russian media manager, film producer and TV host.
 He is currently the CEO of Channel One Russia.

 Biography

 Early years and education

 His father Lev Konstantinovich Ernst, of German descent, was a Soviet biologist and Vice-President of the Russian Academy of Agricultural Sciences.
 He carried out research on genetics, biotechnology, selection of agricultural animals and cloning.

 Konstantin Ernst's mother is Svetlana Nilovna Golevinova, a financial officer.

 Ernst spent his childhood and youth in Leningrad, where his father had been appointed Head of a new research center.
 Konstantin graduated from High School No. 35 located on the Vassilyevsky Island and in 1983 got a degree from the Biology and Soil Department of the Leningrad State University.

 As a child, Konstantin was fascinated by painting, in particular, the work of the Soviet avant-garde painter Alexander Labas.

 Vzglyad (1988–1989)

 In an interview with Afisha, as part of the project entitled ‘History of the Russian Media between 1989 and 2011’, Ernst said that he had met Alexander Lyubimov at an informal meeting and that the latter suggested him to try his hand in Vremya, a TV program run by the chief editorial office for children and adolescents of the Central Television of the USSR.
 Ernst worked in Vzglyad ("Outlook") for two years as an interviewer, scriptwriter and director.

 His colleague Yevgeny Dodolev says in his book, The Beatles of the Perestroika, that Ernst was able to try himself as a director after he had arranged that Videofilm would provide him with equipment rooms and state-of-the-art (for their time) Betacam SP video cameras for his business trips (at the time, only Vremya personnel had access to this equipment at the Ostankino Technical Center).
 This persuaded Vzglyad management to give a chance to the young employee and he did not let them down.